command-Q/Resine/README.md

-Resine is a highly experimental image scaling library oriented around processing in the frequency domain.
+Resine is a highly experimental C library oriented around image processing in the frequency domain.
 The intent is to set up a working public repository despite the early and incomplete state of the project.
 For a detailed list of immediate considerations, see the roadmap.

 libresine is licensed under the GNU Lesser General Public License version 2.
 For further information, including conditions of use when linked with FFTW, see the COPYING file.